 Chances are, sooner or later, you’ll need to know how to dry wet car seats.
+And of course you found out they were wet by sitting down first.
+But what happened?
 Did you leave the windows down in a rain storm?
 Did your teen spill 64 ounces of Slurpee on the back bench?
 Maybe you forgot to close the sunroof.
-It doesn’t really matter how it happened, because you’re stuck dealing with the dampness.
+Or the door sealing weatherstrips just aren’t as effective as they once were.
+It doesn’t really matter how it happened, because you’re stuck dealing with the dampness now.

 Don’t sweat it — wet car seats are easy to dry, and there’s more than one way you can un-soak your vehicle’s interior.

 1. Get Started With Towels

 First thing’s first — you’re going to want to soak up as much liquid as you can with the towels that you have on hand.
 Forget paper towels (unless that’s all you have), because you’ll want the extra absorbency of bath towels or beach towels so you can really scrub down and get as much water out as possible.
 Grab a few as it may take more than one towel.
 Keeping pressing the towel into the seat until the towel no longer picks up additional moisture.
 Now for the next step.